harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 unsplash_user_ref: anastasiayilmaz
 ---

-If you haven’t heard of _Electron_ (formerly known as _Atom Shell_) you should check out it's official website [here](https://github.com/atom/electron).
+If you haven't heard of _Electron_ (formerly known as _Atom Shell_) you should check out it's official website [here](https://github.com/atom/electron).

 In this post, I will not provide an introduction for all the different tools and frameworks.
-It’s more a walkthrough that should give you some hints on how to get things up and to run with the following stack.
+It's more a walkthrough that should give you some hints on how to get things up and to run with the following stack.

 - [Electron](https://github.com/atom/electron){:target="_blank"}
 - [AngularJS](http://angularjs.org){:target="_blank"}